Complex behavior from intrinsic motivation to occupy action-state path space: Results

-In very simple cases, like an homogeneous arena with an identical set of available actions at every state, maximizing action path occupancy (Eq. (\ref{eq_expected_return}) with $\alpha=1$ and $\beta=0$) can trivially be accomplished by a random walk that chooses an available action at every step.
-However, in realistic examples where space is not homogeneous or there are energetic limitations for moving, a random walk is no longer optimal.
-We tested how an action entropy seeking agent moving in a 4-room and 4-food-sources environment (Fig. \ref{fig:fourrooms}a) compares in occupying physical space to a random walker and to a reward seeking agent that gets a reward of $1$ every time steps it is alive plus a reward of 1E-5 when it gets food.
-We allow variable behavior in the R agent by introducing an $\epsilon$-greedy action selection, with $\epsilon$ matched to the survival of the H agent (see Supplemental Sec. \ref{sec:experiments} for more details).
-In the three cases, the agent can move in one of 8 possible directions if not at a boundary, or stay still, and has an internal state corresponding to the available energy, which reduces one unit at every time step.
-The agent can move as long as the energy is non-zero, and can increase its reservoir by a fixed amount (food gain) every time it visits a food source, up to a maximum.
-Note that the total state space is the Cartesian product between physical space and internal energy.
+In very simple environments with high symmetry and little constraints, like open space, maximizing path occupancy amounts to performing a random walk that chooses at every step any available action with equal probability.
+However, in realistic environments where space is not homogeneous, where there are energetic limitations for moving, or where there are absorbing states, a random walk is no longer optimal.
+To illustrate how interesting behaviors arise from MOP in these cases, we first tested how a MOP agent moving in a 4-room and 4-food-sources environment (Fig. \ref{fig:fourrooms}a) compares in occupying physical space to a random walker (RW) and to a reward seeking agent (R agent).
+The definition of the three agents are identical in most ways.
+They have nine possible movement actions, including not moving; they all have an internal state corresponding to the available energy, which reduces one unit at every time step and gets increased by a fixed amount (food gain) whenever a food source is visited; and they can move as long as their energy is non-zero.
+The total state space is the Cartesian product between physical space and internal energy.
+The agents differ however in their objective function.
+The MOP agent has a reward-free objective and implements MOP by maximizing path action entropy, Eq. (\ref{eq_expected_return}).
+In contrast, the R agent maximizes future discounted reward (in this case, food), and displays stochastic behavior through an $\epsilon$-greedy action selection, with $\epsilon$ matched to the survival of the MOP agent (Supplemental Sec. \ref{sec:experiments} and Fig. \ref{fig:survival}a).
+Finally, the random walker is simply an agent that in each state takes a uniformly random action from the available actions at that state.